 Overloaded Methods¶

 C++ supports overloading constructors, methods and functions.
-Starting with version 4.5, Rice fully supports C++ overloaded methods.
+Starting with version 4.5, Rice supports C++ method overloading.

 When you try to wrap an overloaded function the C++ compiler will throw an error message that says something like “no matching overloaded function found.”